cambiegroup/flowchem/docs/add_device/index.md

 # Add support for new devices

-If you want to add support for a new device-type this is tha page for you!
+If you want to add support for a new device-type this is the page for you!
 Let's assume you got a new lab device, an _👂Extendable Ear👂_ manufactured by _Weasley & Weasley_.
-And of course you want to control it via flowchem.
-Solid idea!👏
+But how to control it via flowchem?

 You have two possibilities:
 * [add support directly into flowchem](./add_to_flowchem.md)
 * [add support via a plugin](./add_as_plugin.md)

-In general, devices whose support needs the addition of several new dependencies to flowchem are better packaged as plugins, while generally useful modules are ideally embedded with flowchem.
+In general, devices that need the addition of several new dependencies to flowchem are better packaged as plugins, while generally useful modules are ideally embedded with flowchem.
 This is to limit the amount dependencies in `flowchem` while enabling support to devices with more complex needs.